You need to have a consultation before having an abortion.

 This is to make sure that having an abortion is the right choice for you.

-You can have your consultation by phone or video link with either a:
+You can have it with either a:

 - GP surgery that provides abortion services